aplteam/Cider/docs/Cider-User-Guide.md

 However, note that this is only true if you've loaded the package(s) from a Tatin Registry that is in your config file _and_ has a priority greater than 0.
 Refer to the Tatin documentation for details.

-If `]Cider.OpenProject` discovers later packages it will ask the user whether these packages shall be re-installed.
+If `]Cider.OpenProject` discovers later packages, it will ask the user whether these packages shall be re-installed.
 This will happen independently for each package installation folder.

 #### Loading Tatin packages

 Your application or tool might depend on one or more Tatin[^tatin] packages.
 By assigning a folder hosting Tatin packages to the `tatin` sub-key in `dependencies`, and potentially also `dependencies_dev`, you can make sure that Cider will load[^load_tatin_pkgs] those installed packages into the root of your project or the assigned sub-namespace.

 See the config properties `dependencies` and `dependencies_dev` for details.

 #### Loading NuGet packages

 Your application or tool might depend on a NuGet[^nuget] package.
 By assigning a folder hosting NuGet packages to the `nuget` sub-key in `dependencies` you can make sure that Cider will load those installed packages into the root of your project or the assigned sub-namespace.

 !> On NuGet packages
+=>
-=> Currently, the ability to load NuGet packages is most useful for loading your own packages written in C#.
+=> Note that for the time being the ability to load NuGet packages is most useful for loading your own NuGet packages written in C#.
+=>
 => Beyond that, it depends on whether the package uses [generics](https://learn.microsoft.com/en-us/dotnet/standard/generics/).
-Many packages do, which makes them unusable for now, as Dyalog’s .NET interface does not yet support generics.
+Many packages do, and that makes them unusable for the time being, because Dyalog's .NET interface does not support generics right now.
+=>
-=> However, this limitation is expected to be resolved in a future release of the .NET interface.
+=> However, this restriction of the .NET interface is likely to be lifted in a future release.

 See the config property `dependencies` details.

 Note that NuGet packages can currently become part of your application, but they cannot be loaded as development tools.
 This restriction is likely to be lifted in a later release of Tatin.

 #### Injecting a namespace `CiderConfig`